ainvention/miniwiki/README.md

 Login with...
 ex)
-email: 'alexinvention@gmail.com'
+email: 'admin@admin.io'
-password: 'Alex1234'
+password: 'Admin1234'
 ```

 ## These features currently in development

 1. ~~Darkmode~~
-2. Update a wiki
+2. ~~Update a wiki~~
 3. need more refactoring about natural separation for state-management, business and presentational components
-4. searchable using a search-engine
+4. searchable using a search-engine by Algolia or ElasticSearch